abhineet123/MTF/Examples/ReadMe.md

 Similar to `mexMTF2`, this is the multi threaded version that also supports acquiring images.
 This is more suited to live tracking as the input pipeline continuously updates itself and so would quickly run out of images in a pre-recorded sequence.

-Its usage is demonstrated in _python/runMTF2.py_.
+Usage of `pyMTF2` is demonstrated in _python/runMTF2.py_.
 It provides the following functions that closely mirror those of `mexMTF2` (`[]`indicates optional arguments):

 -   `success = pyMTF2.init([params])`
     - initializes the input pipeline
-    - `params` is a string containing pairwise arguments similar to those accepted by runMTF
+    - `params` is a string containing pairwise arguments similar to those accepted by the main application `runMTF`
     - refer to the ReadMe in the _Config_ folder for a complete list of arguments
+    - there are also a few arguments specific to this interface that start with `py_`
     - only one pipeline at a time is currently supported so all calls to this function after the first one will be ignored till `quit` is called to clear the existing pipeline and all trackers attached to it

 -   `tracker_id = pyMTF2.createTracker([corners, params])`